MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 ```

 > [!NOTE]
 > A manual check for update call works even when automatic updates are enabled.
-A manual check for update is ignored if another check is already being performed.
+A manual check for update is ignored if another check is already being done.
 The manual check for update won't be processed if the user has postponed updates (unless the latest version is a mandatory update).

 ## Customize or localize the in-app update dialog